 The castle was situated on the top of a high hill, at the end of a promontory towering over the bend of the Poprad River in the south.
 It had excellent natural defensive conditions because the slopes of the hill dropped steeply from three sides, leaving the only convenient access from the north, from the rest of the mountain range.
 Additionally, from the east and west at the foot of the castle promontory, the Muszynka and Złocki Potok rivers flowed into Poprad.

 The western building was built later, probably only during the reconstruction of the castle in the second half of the 15th century or at the beginning of the 16th century.
-A residential building with three rooms in the lowest floor was added than to the western wall.
-It is possible that, like other similar buildings of this type (e.g. episcopal Bodzentyn), it had three floors above ground.
+A residential house measuring 13.5 x 28 meters was then added to the curtains of the wall, created by adding a 1.8-meter-thick wall from the side of the courtyard.
+The interior in the lowest storey was divided into three rooms with thinner transverse walls, 1.3-1.4 meters thick.
+It is possible that, as in other similar buildings of this type (e.g. bishops of Bodzentyn), it had three overground storeys.

 The entrance to the castle was in the eastern part of the northern curtain.
 Its width and form are unknown, but it was probably only a ordinary portal pierced in the wall, closed with a door, perhaps also a drawbridge, because a ditch was dug on the northern side of the castle.
 Right next to the gate, in the courtyard on its west side, was a small stone building.
 It probably had economic functions, it could act as a granary (large amounts of grain were found).
 In 2/3 of the length, the castle courtyard was divided by a transverse wall, no less solid than the curtain walls.
 Perhaps in this way the western economic part was separated from the residential eastern part.
 It is also possible that the walls of the western part were lower, which may be indicated not so much by their width, which was almost identical to the rest of the castle, but the lack of buttresses.